SIMOBJECT DEBUG MENU

 Tracking

-This window shows a combination of common parameters that can be used to track the performance and behaviour of the aircraft.
-The following parameters are worth noting:
+This window shows a combination of common parameters that can be used to track the performance and behaviour of the aircraft along with the inputs used to affect those values.
+All values are shown on the left with their corresponding description, while the top right shows a graphic representation of the current inputs being received where:

 Weight